WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 There are three different ways of using your [Bitcoin full node with Wasabi](/using-wasabi/BitcoinFullNode.md):

 - If you have a full node already running on the same computer as Wasabi, it will automatically be detected and used by default.
-- If you have a full node on a remote computer, then you can connect to it by specifying the local network IP address or tor hidden service in the Wasabi `Settings` tab.
+- If you have a full node on a remote computer, then you can connect to it by specifying the local network IP address or Tor hidden service in the Wasabi `Settings` tab.

 ![](/SettingsBitcoinCoreRemote.png)